jminer/zaffre/README.md

 ## Testing Fonts

-There are two fonts that tests rely on: DejaVu Sans and Italianno.
-DejaVu Sans is a standard font with good language support that isn't shipped with Windows or Mac.
-(Some of the fonts that ship with Windows have hacks in them that could cause the metrics to vary if they were used on Linux; they aren't suitable for use with tests.)
-Italianno has metrics and overlaps that most fonts don't.
-And both are freely available.
+There are three fonts that tests rely on:

+- DejaVu Sans - a nice sans serif font with good language support
+- Noto Sans Devanagari - for Devanagari support
+- Italianno - has metrics and overlaps that most fonts don't

+I don't think it's a good idea to use any fonts shipped with Windows or Mac in case there are hacks involved with them.
+For example, GDI and DirectWrite have hacks for TrueType hinting of fonts of older fonts shipped with Windows (see https://github.com/servo/font-kit/wiki/FAQ).